xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 ![](intellij-awk_grammar_optimization6.png)

 Is it an issue?
 Yes, but minor.
-Since TODO
+Since the probability of writing this code is low and the problem will be immediately caught on the first run.

 ### Result